Wiki · Concept · Last reviewed June 19, 2026

 Governance Requirements

-A red-team campaign should start with scope: which model version, product surface, tools, policies, domains, users, and harms are being tested.
+A red-team campaign should start with scope: which model version, product surface, tools, policies, domains, users, release tier, and harms are being tested.
 A vague instruction to "try to break it" is not enough for institutional accountability.

-Red teamers need usable access, clear rules, reporting channels, compensation where appropriate, and protection from retaliation.
+Red teamers need usable access, legal authorization, clear rules, reporting channels, compensation where appropriate, and protection from retaliation.
 When work involves harmful content or traumatic material, the process should include participant safety, informed consent, and support.

 Failure Modes